-When you establish a Recurring Payment with a third party merchant, you are also entering into a Billing Agreement with PayPal.
-By entering into a Billing Agreement you are authorising PayPal to allow the third party merchant to charge your PayPal account directly.
-PayPal facilitates the transaction between you and the third party merchant, but does not enforce contractual obligations for payment by you or for delivery of goods or services by the third party merchant.
+When you establish a Recurring Payment with a merchant, you are also entering into a Billing Agreement with PayPal.
+By entering into a Billing Agreement you are authorising PayPal to allow the merchant to charge your Nominated Payment Source directly.
+PayPal facilitates the transaction between you and the merchant, but does not enforce contractual obligations for payment by you or for delivery of goods or services by the merchant.

 - Payment Method Selection for PayPal payments

-If the preferred funding source fails (for example, a credit or debit card expires) and your PayPal account cannot complete a transaction in the first instance, it may be used again to try to complete the transaction.
-If the preferred funding source in your PayPal account cannot complete a transaction after repeated attempts, each of the other payment methods available in your PayPal account may be used to try to complete the transaction in the following order: PayPal balance, bank account, debit card then credit card.
-You will have the ability to disable funding sources for your Recurring Payment, with the exception that if you have one or more credit or debit cards linked to your PayPal account, then at least one of those cards must be enabled for billing.
+If the preferred Payment Method fails (for example, a credit or debit card expires) and your PayPal account cannot complete a transaction in the first instance, it may be used again to try to complete the transaction.
+If the preferred Payment Method in your PayPal account cannot complete a transaction after repeated attempts, each of the other payment methods available in your PayPal account may be used to try to complete the transaction in the following order: PayPal balance, bank account, debit card then credit card.
+You will have the ability to disable payment methods for your Recurring Payment, with the exception that if you have one or more credit or debit cards linked to your PayPal account, then at least one of those cards must be enabled for billing.

 - Cancelling Recurring Payments